Ucombinator/cloud9/README.md

+# Cloud9 Analyst

+follow the build instructions below for your os, then run:

+    make start

+put apps in the uncombinator folder in this structure:

+cloud9-analyst/
+    ucombinator/
+      apps/ <- 'make start' sets this as the cloud9 workspace directory
+        <App1Name>/
+          project/
+            src/
+            AndroidManifest.xml
+            <App1Name>.apk
+            ...
+          reports/
+            AnadroidRiskReport.json
+            TapasRiskReport.json
+            MyRiskReport.json
+            ...

+you can also specify a custom workspace dir following the directions below with:

+    cd cloud9-analyst
+    ./bin/cloud9.sh -w <path-to-workspace>

+note that the custom workspace should follow the same convention as the apps/ directory

 **Issues on c9.io** If you have questions regarding the hosted service at [c9.io](http://c9.io) including issues with accounts or payments, please file them at [support.c9.io](http://support.cloud9ide.com/home) rather than as a